2019 Higher Education Mentoring Roundtable

 June 18th - June 19th, 2019

-The Notre Dame Center for Career Development looks forward to hosting the 2019 Higher Education Mentoring Roundtable.
-Please see additional information about the Roundtable below.
+University of Notre Dame's Center for Career Development and Alumni Association look forward to hosting the 2019 Higher Education Mentoring Roundtable.
+Below includes detailed information about the Roundtable for attendees.

 Participation in the Roundtable is through an application and selection process.
 The application will be available in late January.